AaltoSciComp/scicomp-docs/scicomp/new-group-leaders.rst

 Software in research
 --------------------

-* Software allows you to do far more than one can alone.
+* Software allows you to do far more than one can alone and transform research.
-* If made well, it is transforms research.

 * ... but can also be one of the most complex tasks you do.

-* Who develops it?
+* What kind do you use?

   * You can and will use software developed by others
-  * Many groups develop their own internally: either shared or everyone individually
+  * Many groups develop their own internally.
   * If you make something good, you may want to release it so that others can use it - and cite you.

 Software: tools
 ---------------

 We give a lightning overview.
+Come to `CodeRefinery
+<https://coderefinery.org>`__ for the full story.

 Version control
 ~~~~~~~~~~~~~~~